Gubble: Legacy

-Gubble 2 was released in 1998 for Windows 95 and Windows 98.
-With similar gameplay to the first Gubble game, Gubble 2 contains 124 levels (or zymbots), and features new tools and enemies.
-One notable difference is that in Gubble 2, Gubble walks around the mazes, instead of hovering.
-From 2000 the game was also playable in full, online at PlayMachine.net, using pay-per-play tokens (PlayMachine.net was an attempt to bring game arcades online).
+Gubble 2 was released in 1998 for Windows.
+With similar gameplay to the first game, it contains 124 levels (or zymbots), and features new tools and enemies.
+One notable difference is that in Gubble 2, Gubble walks around the mazes instead of hovering.
+From 2000, the game was fully playable online at PlayMachine.net, using pay-per-play tokens (PlayMachine.net was an attempt to bring game arcades online).
 The game came with ZymEdit, a piece of software to edit, or make new, levels for the game.
 The game has another soundtrack of instrumental songs composed again by Seppo Hurme.

 Gubble Buggy Racer was released in 2000.
 In the game, the player competes in buggy races across 8 different worlds (or tracks).
 The player can choose from Championship, Single Race or Time Trial modes as well as two player Head to Head or Deathmatch options.
 Unlike the non-violent gameplay of Gubble and Gubble 2, Gubble Buggy Racer contains a variety of super weapons to defeat the opponents.
 The game contains the same soundtrack as Gubble 2.

 Gubble HD is an enhanced version of the original Gubble game that was released in 2007 on PC (as a 10th anniversary edition) and 2010 on the iPad.
 It contains new scoring, HD graphics, and three difficulty levels.
 At the same time as the iPad release, the original Gubble game was released on iOS.

-On 28 September 2011, the original Gubble game was released on the PlayStation Store.
+The original Gubble game was released on the PlayStation Store in September 2011.

 In 2012, Actual Entertainment started a Kickstarter campaign to raise funds for a game titled Gubble 3D.
 It raised $1,249 of the $80,000 aim.

-In 2014, Actual Entertainment announced the upcoming release of their new Android endless runner game Gubble Vacation Rush.
+By 2014, Actual Entertainment was developing Android endless runner game Gubble Vacation Rush.

 In 2017, Lanzinger Studio (the new name of Actual Entertainment) started development on Gubble 20th Anniversary Edition.

 As of 2020, Lanzinger Studio was developing a remaster of Gubble 2 for modern computers, supporting Windows 10, widescreen monitors, and not requiring a disc drive to play.
 Their website also mentions work into a remake of the original Gubble in the Unity engine.

-SUPANOVA from the Gubble soundtrack is the theme music for Above It All (YouTube show).